QueenieCplusplus/ServiceMesh/README.md

        mv linux-amd64 "$HELM_PATH"

-* 1.5, init the istio account for the GCE that runs a specific microservice.
+* 1.5, init the istio account and email address for the GCE that runs a specific microservice.

       GCE_SERVICE_ACCOUNT_NAME=istio-migration-gce
       // init env variable to sys